peterjunpark/gpu-cluster-networking/docs/how-to/single-node-config.rst

             sudo lspci -vvvs a1:00.0 | grep axReadReq

 .. note::

    Changes made with ``setpci`` are not persistent across reboots.
 This example uses a single NIC for simplicity, but in practice you must run the change for each NIC in the node.

-Validate NIC Configuration
+Validate NIC configuration
 ==========================

 After you've verified optimal PCIe speeds for all devices, configure your NICs according to best practices in the manufacturer or vendor documentation.
 This may already include some of the pre-assessment steps outlined in this guide and provide more hardware-specific tuning optimizations.

-Vendor-specific NIC Tuning
+Vendor-specific NIC tuning
 --------------------------

 Your NICs may require tuning if it has not already been done.
 Some steps differ based on the type of NIC you're deploying (InfiniBand or RoCE).

 * Ensure :ref:`ACS is disabled<disable-acs-script>`.